MBHS-DevClub/mbhs-devclub.github.io/_posts/2018-10-18-cost-functions-and-linear-gradient-descent.md

 Look familiar?
 In our linear regression model from last time, this prediction function is commonly known as the line of best fit.

-If our label is a continuous range, we would call this a *regression* problem; if it is a series of concrete labels, (C section vs No C section) we call our problem a *classification* problem.
+If our label is a continuous range, we would call this a *regression* problem; if it is a series of concrete labels, (C-section vs No C-section) we call our problem a *classification* problem.

 ## Evaluating our Hypothesis

-To get the best possible $h(x)$, we must determine a way to evaluate it---to determine if we've made an accurate prediction or a shitty one.
+To get the best possible $$h(x)$$, we must determine a way to evaluate it---to determine if we've made an accurate prediction or a shitty one.
 This is called our **cost function**.
 There are many different ways to evaluate this function, but the one we'll be using is mean squared error (MSE), which follows this equation:

 $$
 J(w_0, w_1)=\frac{1}{2m}\sum_{i=1}^m{(h_w(x_i)-y_i)^2}